pvigier/pvigier.github.io-jekyll/_posts/2018-11-18-fortune-algorithm-details.md

 # Event queue

 The standard way to implement the event queue is to use a priority queue.
 During the processing of site and circle events we may need to remove circle events from the queue because they are not valid anymore.
-But most of the standard implementations of priority queues does not allow to remove an element which is not the top one.
+But most of the standard implementations of priority queues do not allow to remove an element which is not the top one.
 In particular that is the case for `std::priority_queue`.

 There are two ways to tackle this problem.
 The first and simplest one is to add a `valid` flag to events.
 We set `valid` to `true` initially.
 Then instead of removing the circle event from the queue, we just set its flag to `false`.
 Finally, when we process the events in the main loop, if the `valid` flag of an event equals to `false`, we simply discard it and process the next one.